Welshy92/heritage-housing-analysis/README.md

 ### External Code

-- Custom functions used for data cleaning, feature engineering and correlation + PPS analysis from Churnometer walkthrough project by Code Institute.
+- Custom functions used for data cleaning, feature engineering and correlation + PPS analysis from Churnometer walkthrough project by Code Institute, as well as adapting some of the code they used to make my predictive_analysis_ui.py and regression_evaluation.py files.

 ## Acknowledgements